Exploring Relations among Fairness Notions in Discrete Fair Division: Non-Implications (Additive Valuations)

 \subsection{Unequal Entitlements}

-\begin{example}[PROP1 $\nfimplies$ M1S] Consider a fair division instance with 2 agents having identical additive valuations.
+\begin{example}[PROP1 $\nfimplies$ M1S] Consider an instance with 2 agents having identical additive valuations.
 Let $t \in \{-1, 1\}$.
 Let there be 2 items, each of value $t$.
 Let the entitlement vector be $(2/3, 1/3)$.
-Let $A$ be an allocation where the first agent gets both items.
-Then $A$ is PROP1 but not M1S. \end{example}
+The allocation where the first agent gets both items is PROP1 but not M1S. \end{example}

 \begin{lemma}[GAPS $\nfimplies$ PROPx for $n=2$] Let $t \in \{-1, 1\}$.
-Consider a fair division instance $([2], [12], (v, v), (0.4, 0.6))$, where $v(1) = v(2) = 10t$ and $v(j) = t$ for all $j \in [12] \setminus [2]$.
+Consider a fair division instance $\fdInst{[2]}{[12]}{(v, v)}{(0.4, 0.6)}$, where $v(1) = v(2) = 10t$ and $v(j) = t$ for all $j \in [12] \setminus [2]$.
 Then allocation $A = (\{1\}, [12] \setminus \{1\})$ is APS but not PROPx. \end{lemma} \begin{proof} Agents 1 and 2 have proportional shares $12t$ and $18t$, respectively.

 For $t = 1$, agent 1's APS is at most $10$ (price items 1 and 2 at $0.45$ each and the remaining items at $0.01$ each), and agent 2's APS is at most $18$ (price each item at its value).
 Hence, $A$ is APS but not PROPx-fair to agent 1.